Stella McCartney channels mushrooms in trippy Paris show

 This collection, one of the season’s best, was ripe with energy and vibrant design.

-But the best parts of the display came when McCartney deviated from this vegetable theme.
+But the best parts of the display came when McCartney deviated from the vegetable theme.
 Judo belts flapped around loose white pants in looks that sported piping borrowed from astronaut cooling tubes.

 BACKSTAGE WITH STELLA

-The British-American designer eschewed the usual Opera Garnier setting for a pared-down location this pandemic season — in the Espace Nieymeyer, a landmark modernist building designed by Brazilian architect Oscar Niemeyer.
+The British-American designer eschewed the usual Opera Garnier setting for a pared-down location this pandemic season — in the Espace Niemeyer, a landmark modernist building designed by Brazilian architect Oscar Niemeyer.

 The celebrities huddled in strange oval rooms, while journalists were led through snaking corridors to meet the designer.